Retention and disposal

 Destruction must be carried out using an irreversible method that renders the data unreadable.

 The same level of security should be applied to the destruction process as to managing the data.
 Extra care must be taken when dealing with records that contain sensitive information.
+Researchers should document what data will be destroyed and the destruction processes used.

 Non-digital data may be destroyed by: